-The Coverage Team recently obtained summary judgment ordering a primary insurer to reimburse all costs insured by a company involved in asbestos litigation for over two decades, and defend the company, including under certain “lost” policies.
+The Insurance Recovery Team recently obtained summary judgment ordering a primary insurer to reimburse all costs insured by a company involved in asbestos litigation for over two decades, and defend the company, including under certain “lost” policies.
 In so doing, the New York court awarded the client its fees and costs in connection with the coverage suit.

 We recently secured insurance for a client sued by community water districts, alleging that their water systems have been contaminated by a herbicide manufactured by the company.